AlexGarrity/agPixel/README.md

-# libPixel
+# agPixel
 Lightweight library which provides char, float, and double representation of pixels, for use in all kinds of applications from image libraries to raytracing.

 ## Building
 Building should be pretty simple, you can just run this: